 Sonnets of dark love: which darkness?

-Drafted between 1934 and 1936, the Sonnets of Dark Love have not received a definitive attribuition by Federico Garcìa Lorca.
-This is because they were written just prior to the death of the author, assassinated by Francoist militias during the Spanish Civil War.
+Drafted between 1934 and 1936, the Sonnets of Dark Love have not received a definitive attribution by Federico Garcìa Lorca.
+This is because they were written just before the death of the author, who was assassinated by Francoist militias during the Spanish Civil War.
 It is known, however, that Lorca had referred to those eleven poems with this title.

 But be quick!
 And then, together entwined,From Sonnet of the Garland of Roses